 The Beyondie SOP Project is the first of its kind in Australia and Kalium Lakes will be one of only a handful of primary SOP producers globally.

-Clarke Energy worked closely with producer to engineer solutions for early power requirements including the BSOPP construction village and two of the SOP brine pumping stations.
+Clarke Energy worked closely with the producer to engineer solutions for early power requirements including the BSOPP construction village and two of the SOP brine pumping stations.

 In September, Clarke Energy delivered two Kohler KV440 C2 enclosed diesel gensets to the project site in the Southern Pilbara.
 The gensets are providing power for the construction village located 1.4km from the SOP processing facilities.